 This contents imports an image.
 It supports the most common formats.

 Plays a video and maps it to the lights.
 Controls for play and stop the video are provided in the inspector.
-You can also loop the video.
+You can also set the volume and loop the video.

 Although ProtoPixel Create can play many video formats we recommend the following: